-The good news is that you don’t have to be a financial expert to navigate the world of business credit.
-By understanding the essential components of business credit, establishing it, and the differences between business credit and personal credit, you can start building a solid financial foundation for your company.
+The good news is that you don’t have to be a financial expert to navigate the business credit world.
+By understanding the essential components of business credit, establishing it, and the differences between business credit and personal credit, you can build a solid financial foundation for your company.

 Here are five things most business owners don’t know about business credit:

 1. What goes into your business credit profile

 Business credit is a compilation of several scores put together by different bureaus, and sometimes, they reflect information differently.
 Unlike a personal credit score, no single score helps a potential lender evaluate your business’s creditworthiness.